kamilkisiela/graphql-config/docs/user-documents.md

 schema: ./documents/*.graphql
 ```

-GraphQL Config reads them and parses into DocumentNode objects.
+GraphQL Config reads any matching files and parses them into DocumentNode objects.